-The Town serves as the corporate and general headquarters for the Pratt & Whitney Division of United Technologies Corporation, which employs 30,000 people worldwide and 7,500 people in East Hartford.
-As part of a \$400M economic development incentive package awarded by the State of Connecticut to Pratt and Whitney and subsidiaries, a new headquarters and Engineering Building is currently under construction on Rentschler Field recommitting Pratt and Whitney to East Hartford for a least another 15 years.
+The Town serves as the corporate and general headquarters for the Pratt & Whitney Division of United Technologies Corporation (UTC), which employs 30,000 people worldwide and 8,000 people in East Hartford.
+As part of a \$400 million economic development incentive package awarded by the State of Connecticut to Pratt and Whitney and subsidiaries in 2015, a new headquarters and Engineering Building was completed in early 2018 recommitting Pratt and Whitney to East Hartford for a least another 15 years.